pierreguilmin/atchoum/project_management/specifications.md

 ### Core specifications
 - Form parameters:
   - the `k` categories name
+  - the number `l` of wishes per person
+  - the integer vector `v` defining the maximum number of persons accepted for each category
   - which optimization algorithm to use
-  - the number `l` of wishes per person

   - ...
 - Forms can be shared to participants in easy and various ways.
 - Web-app.